 The novel coronavirus (SARS-CoV-2) is a new strain of the virus that has not been previously identified in humans.
 SARS-CoV-2 is the virus that causes the coronavirus disease (COVID-19).
 This is an updated advisory on COVID-19 which will be updated frequently to reflect new information and research emerging on the disease and its impact on populations.

-The Nigeria Centre for Disease Control (NCDC) through the national Emergency Operations Centre (EOC) has continued to lead the national public health response in Nigeria under the supervision of the Federal Ministry of Health and oversight of the Presidential Task Force on COVID-19 (PTF-COVID-19).
-The NCDC is also working closely with all states of the Federation to support their response activities to the outbreak.
+The Nigeria Centre for Disease Control (NCDC) through the National Emergency Operations Centre (EOC) has continued to lead the national public health response in Nigeria with oversight of the Presidential Task Force on COVID-19 (PTF-COVID-19).
+The NCDC is also working closely with all states of the Federation to support their response activities to the pandemic.

 The NCDC continues to expand laboratories for the testing of COVID-19 and has commenced the use of GeneXpert across the country to scale-up testing.
+The current list of laboratories for the testing of COVID-19 in Nigeria can be here.
 Through the #TakeResponsibility campaign by the NCDC, Nigerians and residents in the country are urged to take greater individual and collective responsibility in preventing and controlling the spread of COVID-19 in Nigeria.
 All resources, guidelines and real-time updates on COVID-19 in Nigeria can be found on https://covid19.ncdc.gov.ng/.

-While the ban on international flights remains, the Federal Government of Nigeria has announced that there will be a gradual opening of domestic flights with safety advisories in place as soon as practicable.
+While the ban on domestic and international flights have been lifted, operations have commenced with safety advisories in place.
 The NCDC continues to work with the Port Health Services, Nigeria Customs Service and Nigeria Immigration Service to ensure enhanced surveillance at all points of entry.

-The Presidential Task Force on COVID-19 has revised the quarantine protocol for all return travelers to Nigeria, effective from the 8th of June, as detailed below;
+The Presidential Task Force on COVID-19 has release a provisional quarantine protocol for all return travelers to Nigeria, effective from the 5th of September, as detailed below;

-All health workers are strongly advised to maintain a high index of suspicion for COVID-19; always observe standard infection prevention and control measures when attending to patients; and take detailed information.
+All health workers are strongly advised to maintain a high index of suspicion for COVID-19 when attending to patients and take detailed information.
 The NCDC has published several guidelines including infection prevention control and case management of COVID-19.
 These can be accessed via https://covid19.ncdc.gov.ng/guideline/